Koha-Community/kohadocs/source/opac.rst

    |image987|

-After clicking the Place Hold button the patron will be brought to their account page where they'll see all of the items they have on hold.
+After clicking the 'Place hold' button the patron will be brought to their account page where they'll see all of the items they have on hold.

 .. _enhanced-content-label: